By Matt Gibson

 As is the case with most major undertakings, the choice between raised beds and in-ground gardening is not always easy to make, and multiple factors should be considered before coming to a final decision.
 To help you decide, we’ve compiled a list of the pros and cons of both options, outlining the advantages and disadvantages of both raised beds and in-ground gardening.
 We also discuss a third option, container gardening, and make the case for why using all three mediums simultaneously can be the most beneficial choice for many gardeners.

-- If a property suffers from poor quality soils, building raised beds [https://www.gardeningchannel.com/building-raised-garden-beds/] can be a simple and easy fix, as it allows gardeners the opportunity to create a new, fertile healthy soil environment that is ready for immediate use.
+- If a property suffers from poor quality soils, building a raised garden bed can be a simple and easy fix, as it allows gardeners the opportunity to create a new, fertile healthy soil environment that is ready for immediate use.
 Regenerating poor soils can take years, while bringing in new soil that is rich in organic matter and microbial life, can happen in just a few hours.

-- If you have rocky soil, or a clay-heavy soil, or if you live in a region with an elevated water table or excessive rainfall, creating raised beds can put an end to poor drainage and bad air circulation problems.
+- If you have poor soil quality, whether it be rocky soil, or a clay-heavy soil, or if you live in a region with heavy rains or an elevated water table, creating raised beds is an easy way to put an end to poor drainage and bad air circulation problems.

 - Raised beds create an elevated habitat that heats up quicker in the spring, allowing gardeners to get their plants into the ground faster and get a head start on the growing season.

 - Just about any type of plant can be cultivated in raised beds.
 Vegetables, fruits, herbs, flowers, shrubs, and small trees all grow well in raised beds.

 - Raised beds can keep certain pests and rodents away from your plants.
 Putting hardware cloth along the bottom of your raised beds before filling them with soil can keep gophers, and other small burrowing critters out of your garden.